edgelesssys/docs.edgeless.systems/ego/workflows/debug.md

 EGo executables can be debugged inside as well as outside of enclaves.
 Depending on the task, you may prefer one or the other.

 ## Outside an enclave
 An EGo executable can be run as a normal host process without an enclave.
 Thus, it can also be debugged like any other Go program.
-This should be your first attempt if the problem is not related to specific enclave functionality.
+This should be your first attempt if the problem isn't related to specific enclave functionality.
 Use your favorite tools (e.g. the Delve debugger) as usual.

 ## Inside an enclave
 EGo comes with `ego-gdb` that augments `gdb` with enclave support.
 The `console` interface is the same as `gdb`: